SavageCabbagee/SavageCabbagee/README.md

-- 👋 Hi, I’m @SavageCabbagee and I'm trying to learn new stuffu
+- 👋 Hi, I’m @SavageCabbagee and I'm trying to learn new stuff

 <!---
 SavageCabbagee/SavageCabbagee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.